knaaptime/seg_networks/paper/methods_segregation.md

 demographic composition are created, with one dataset representing Euclidean distances and the other representing network-based distances.

 We then create two synthetic datasets by pooling the input units from both original datasets and reassigning them at random.
 For each block-group, we randomly reassign the labels $(net,euc)$ to the observed spatial lags from @eq:lag.
 Once all units have been assigned to a group, the segregation measures are re-computed and their difference taken.
 This process is repeated 10,000 iterations.
-By comparing the observed difference in the two segregation measures against a distribution of differences generated via synthetic datasets, we can develop pseudo $p$-values based on a conventional $t$-test.
+By comparing the observed difference in the two segregation measures against a distribution of differences generated via synthetic datasets, we are able to develop inferential statistics using a conventional
+$t$-test.
 Our test, in this case, adopts the null hypothesis that distances come from a common distribution and thus the expected difference in the segregation measures is 0.
- The pseudo-$p$ values represent probability that, under the null, a simulated difference is greater than than the observed difference
+The $p$ values represent probability that, under the null, a simulated difference is greater than than the observed difference $\Delta_{\tilde{H}}$.
-$\Delta_{\tilde{H}}$.

 [^grannis]: Notably, however, a similar notation is used by @grannis2002DiscussionSegregation who